-As an immigrant from Vietnam, my family had limited access to healthcare when I was growing up, and we often avoided doctors and hospitals due to financial hardship, language barriers and other personal beliefs.
-We relied on home remedies and over the counter medications such as Nyquil and Tylenol to cure common illnesses.
-As I volunteered at hospitals and clinics and had more exposure to medicine, I became mesmerized by the various opportunities to help heal and cure the sick.
+Dawn grew up in Vietnam before she immigrated to the United States.
+Her family had limited access to healthcare and often avoided doctors and hospitals due to financial hardship, language barriers, and other personal beliefs.
+They relied on home remedies and over-the-counter medications such as Nyquil and Tylenol to cure common illnesses.
+As Dawn volunteered at hospitals and clinics and had more exposure to medicine, she became mesmerized by the various opportunities to help heal and cure the sick.
+As a practicing physician’s assistant, Dawn believes that communication is vital to a successful patient experience.
+She loves to see the difference that medicine can make in the lives of those she treats as she works with them to solve their medical problems.

 A provider's patient satisfaction rating is determined by patient responses to questions from the Consumer Assessment of Healthcare Providers and Systems (CAHPS) survey, administered by NRC Health.